pubnub/ruby/Pubnub Ruby SDK upgrade guide.md

 * `:ttl` - accepts integer value.
 Specifies how long published message should be stored in history

 #### History
-* `:include_token` - if set to true, messages will be returnet with their timetokens
+* `:include_token` - if set to true, messages will be returned with their timetokens

 ## Changes worth mention
 ### REQUEST_MESSGE_COUNT_EXCEEDED